buckbaskin/formak/docs/index.md

 # FormaK

+FormaK builds fast, reliable, easy to use state estimation.

-FormaK provides the tooling so that you can easily derive Python and C++ implementations for models that best match your data given the constraints, models that are fast and models that can be generated with automation.
-FormaK aims to combine symbolic modeling for fast, efficient system modelling with code generation to create performant code that is easy to use.
+FormaK is tooling to easily derive Python and C++ implementations of models based on your data (or even before you have data).
+The models are fast and are generated with automation to help you generate and maintain them.
+FormaK uses symbolic mathematics for fast, efficient system modelling and applies compiler techniques to code generation to create performant code that is easy to use.

 The values of the FormaK project (in order) are: